 Please see the Submission Guidelines for Authors for detailed submission instructions.

-This year, ICMI welcomes contributions on our theme of multi-modal understanding of multi-party interactions.
+This year, ICMI welcomes contributions on our theme of Multimodal representation of human behaviour in context.
 Additional topics of interest include but are not limited to:

 - Affective computing and interaction

 - Cognitive modeling and multimodal interaction

 - Human communication dynamics

 - Multimodal datasets and validation

 - Multimodal dialogue modeling